-If your mobile pages are experiencing high bounce rates, and low visitor engagement because of slow page load speed then creating AMP pages is the solution to all your conversion problems.
+If your mobile pages are experiencing high bounce rates, and low visitor engagement because of slow page load speed, then creating AMP pages is a great solution.

 The AMP framework deploys optimization techniques that helps with not only page speed but provides users a delightful mobile experience.
-Creating AMP ad landing pages helps you deliver optimized, fast, and relevant post-click experiences to your visitors.
+Creating AMP ad post-click landing pages helps you deliver optimized, fast, and relevant post-click experiences to your visitors.

-Instapage is currently the only landing page platform that allows you to create mobile-optimized landing pages using Google’s AMP framework.
-Landing pages created with AMP have near instantaneous loading and smooth scrolling.
+Instapage is currently the only post-click landing page platform that allows you to create mobile-optimized post-click landing pages using Google’s AMP framework. post-click landing pages created with AMP have near instantaneous loading and smooth scrolling.

-Start creating Accelerated Landing Pages with Instapage today to create a better mobile browsing experience, improve your quality scores, and score more conversions.
+Start creating AMP pages with Instapage today to create a better mobile browsing experience, improve your quality scores, and generate more conversions.